Skip to main content

 What does solar panel installation involve in Dublin?

-Solar panel installation in Dublin typically takes 1–2 days for a standard 4kWp residential system.
+Solar panel installation in Dublin typically takes 1–2 days for a standard residential system.
 An SEAI-registered installer will survey your roof, install mounting rails, fit 10–12 panels, wire in a hybrid inverter, and connect to your meter.
 A post-installation BER assessment is required to release the SEAI grant.
 Most homes in Dublin don’t need planning permission.

 What is the total cost of solar panels in Dublin after the SEAI grant?

-The total cost of a 4kWp solar panel system in Dublin is typically €5,000–€8,000 before grants.
-After the €1,800 SEAI grant (and with 0% VAT already applied), the net cost is €3,200–€6,200.
+The total cost of a typical 4.4 kWp solar panel system in Dublin is around €8,650 before grants.
+After the €1,800 SEAI grant (and with 0% VAT already applied), the net cost is around €6,850.
 This includes panels, inverter, mounting, wiring, and BER assessment.
-At 915 kWh/kWp in Dublin, the system pays for itself in 4–6 years.
+At 915 kWh/kWp in Dublin, the system pays for itself in typically 6–8 years.

-Top towns for solar panels in Dublin
+Top Towns for Solar Panels in Dublin

 Solar yield varies by location within Dublin.
 These rankings are based on PVGIS data for each town, showing estimated output from a typical 4kWp system.